kokoalberti/personalwebsite/content/articles/2019-01-27-first-look-at-planet-imagery-brumadinho-dam-collapse/first-look-at-planet-imagery-brumadinho-dam-collapse.md

 This weekend news hit of a tailings dam collapse at a mine owned by Vale in Brumadinho, Brazil.
 From the initial reports and photos coming out of the area the damage looked immense.

-Because news reports are generally sparse on geospatial details that would make sense of the scale of things, I started looking into the some specifics myself.
-No Sentinel imagery was available yet, but I did find post-disaster imagery available from the excellent people at <a href="https://planet.com">Planet</a>.
+Because news reports were sparse on geospatial details that show the scale of the disaster, I started looking around for some data and put together this before/after visualization based on imagery by <a href="https://planet.com">Planet</a>.

-I thought I'd make an infographic of the situation and make the shapefiles available of the damage extent.
-Hopefully it is useful in explaining the current state of affairs or for whoever else may be interested in what's going on.

-The extent of the damage looks to cover around 244 hectares, and the flood has completely destroyed all the infrastructure in its path, including bridges, roads, and a smaller reservoir nestled in the valley downstream.
+The extent of the damage looks to cover around 244 hectares, and the flood has destroyed large swaths of infrastructure in its path, including bridges, roads, and a smaller reservoir nestled in the valley downstream.
 Here are the before and after images:

 </arcile>
 </div>